Archy-X/Slate/README.md

 slate.loadMenus();
 ```

-Finally, show the menu to a where you need to, like in a command:
+Finally, show the menu to a player where you need to, like in a command:

 ```java
 slate.openMenu(player, "my_menu");